St. Gregory's University: Closure

 The board of directors voted to close the university at the end of the 2017 fall semester following an unsuccessful loan application to the U.S. Department of Agriculture.
 The loan, around 1 million dollars, would have kept the university open for one more semester.

 In December 2018 the sale of the Shawnee campus to Hobby Lobby was approved by the bankruptcy court.
 The campus was leased to Oklahoma Baptist University (OBU), a private Protestant university in Shawnee.
 In May 2019, OBU renamed the tract as the OBU Green Campus, both in honor of the Green family, owners of Hobby Lobby, and because the color green is one of OBU’s official university colors.
 In December 2019, Hobby Lobby and the Green family donated the campus to OBU.
-OBU also retained academic records from St. Gregory's, including student transcripts.

-Return to the Abbey
+Return to the abbey

-In June 2024, OBU transferred the Green Campus to St. Gregory's Abbey, in exchange for other land owned by the Abbey.
-The Abbey remains in operation at the center of the former campus, and various plans for re-development are being considered.
+In June 2024, OBU transferred the Green Campus back to St. Gregory's Abbey, in exchange for other land owned by the abbey.
+The abbey remains in operation at the center of the former campus, and various plans for re-development are being considered.